What Is a Refugee? What Is it Like to Leave Home?

 - Do they have any money with them in case they need to buy supplies or pay someone to take them to a new place?

-- Many Syrians make the journey to Europe by boat.
+- Many refugees make the journey by boat.
 Did they pack anything to prevent their items from being ruined by seawater or rain?

 - How does this exercise make them feel?